michelneeser/trackbase/README.md

 ## Use cases
 * tracking for IoT devices
 * track coffee consumption
+* track time recording
+* track read book pages per day
+* track where groceries have been bought
+* track expenses for groceries
-* tracking data from a Raspberry Pi (e.g. temperature)
+* track data from a Raspberry Pi (e.g. temperature)
 * getting/sending data to IFTTT

 ## Possible domains